rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	myPrinter.printRawString('!
 U1 setvar "device.languages" "ZPL"\r\n');

 ### Sending a Series of Commands
-Typically, there will be a series of commands that need to be executed.
-These command files(ex; ZPL, CPCL) can be generated by hand or from a tool provided by Zebra.
-You can include these files in your application, so that they can be used.
+Typically, there will be a series of commands stored in a file (i.e. ZPL, CPCL).
+These can be generated manually or made using a tool provided by Zebra.
+Either way, they can be delivered with an application and modified as needed for printing.

-Assuming we have a file `address.cpcl` stored in the application's `public` folder, which has CPCL commands to print an address:
+For example, let's say we created a file called `address.cpcl` that's stored in the application's `public` folder.
+This file will contain CPCL commands that will be used to print an address.
+The file might look something like the one below.

+Sample terminal script with CPCL commands:
 	:::term
 	!
 U1 SETLP 5 2 46
 	AURORA'S FABRIC SHOP